WFBG

-WFBG (1290 AM) is a radio station broadcasting a Top 40/CHR radio format in Altoona, Pennsylvania.
-It transmits with 5,000 watts during the day, and 1,000 watts at night.
+WFBG (1290 kHz) is an AM radio station broadcasting a contemporary hit radio format in Altoona, Pennsylvania, United States.
+Owned by Seven Mountains Media, it transmits with 5,000 watts during the day, and 1,000 watts at night.
 WFBG's programming is also heard on 92.1 WJHT in Johnstown.

 History

 WFBG was first licensed on July 23, 1924, to the William F. Gable Co., owner of Gable's department store on 11th Avenue in Altoona, for 100 watts on 1150 kHz.
 The call letters were randomly assigned from a sequential list.

 Later that year the station moved to 1080 kHz, and as of the end of 1926 was reported to be on 1070 kHz.

 Following the establishment of the Federal Radio Commission (FRC), stations were initially issued a series of temporary authorizations starting on May 3, 1927, which moved the station back to 1080 kHz, which later that year was changed to 1120 kHz.
 In addition, stations were informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.

 On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including WFBG, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
 However, the station successfully convinced the commission that it should remain licensed.

 On November 11, 1928, the FRC made a major reallocation of station transmitting frequencies, as part of a reorganization resulting from its implementation of its General Order 40.
 WFBG was assigned to 1310 kHz, sharing the frequency with station WHBP in Johnstown.
 In 1939, WFBG was authorized to start operating for unlimited hours, after its former timeshare partner, now WJAC, moved to 1370 kHz.
 On March 29, 1941, a second major reallocation, part of the implementation of the North American Regional Broadcasting Agreement, resulted in most stations on 1310 kHz, including WFBG, moving to 1340 kHz.
 In 1962, the station moved to 1290 kHz.